Eat, Swim, Read, Repeat

 Thailand

 In the quiet mornings, I worked through The Doomsday Machine, Daniel Ellsberg’s account of nuclear brinkmanship: reading about how close we’ve come to the end of the world while waves lapped quietly just feet away.
-By our third day, I’d finished Ellsberg and started Murakami’s 1Q84.

-We woke early one morning to set out on my favorite adventure of the trip: a visit to Wat Plai Laem and the Big Buddha Temple.
+We woke early on our third day to set out on my favorite adventure of the trip: a visit to Wat Plai Laem and the Big Buddha Temple.
 I borrowed a pair of linen pants from Jessica to make sure my knees were covered and swooshed around taking photos.
 The golden statues dazzled in the rising sun; behind them, the sea stretched brilliantly blue.
 We set off for Fisherman’s Village and lingered into the afternoon long enough to find showers across the street.
-We returned there on our final night and stayed for a fire show on the beach.

 Next